 Graduate students may enroll in and pursue two master's degree programs simultaneously.
-In order to apply to a second degree program, the student must submit a request in writing to the Graduate School indicating his/her desire to pursue a second master's degree.
+In order to apply to a second degree program, the student must submit a request in writing to the Graduate School indicating his or her desire to pursue a second master's degree.
+Students must also provide a letter of recommendation from their current adviser.
 A cumulative graduate G.P.A. of 3.0 in the first degree program is required for any student requesting to pursue a second degree program.
-Also, a graduate student must successfully complete a minimum of 9 credits in his/her first degree program before requesting acceptance into a second master's degree program.
+Also, a graduate student must successfully complete a minimum of 9 credits in his or her first degree program before requesting acceptance into a second master's degree program.

 Upon receipt of the request, the Graduate School will assemble a review packet for the program director of the second degree program.
 The review packet will contain copies of the student's request, undergraduate and graduate transcripts and the letter of acceptance to the graduate school.
 The program director can recommend acceptance, provisional acceptance or denial as a result of the review.
 The Graduate School will also contact the program director of the student's first degree program who, in conjunction with the student's adviser, will determine if there are any mitigating circumstances that the Graduate School should consider related to the student's request to pursue two graduate degrees simultaneously.
-The final decision of acceptance or denial resides with the Dean of the Graduate School.
+The final decision of acceptance or denial resides with the dean of the Graduate School.